2 Managing people with HIV infection

 The only way of totally preventing the sexual transmission of HIV is to avoid sex.
+This is unrealistic for most people.
 However, the risk of HIV infection can be greatly reduced by changing sexual practices (safer sex).
 Condoms must be used every time the person has sex.
 Avoid multiple partners.
-Anal sex is particularly dangerous.
-Although oral sex is safer, it is still a recognised way of transmitting HIV.
+Anal sex is particularly high risk for HIV transmission.
+Although oral sex is much safer, it is still a recognised way of transmitting HIV.

-The ‘ABC’ of safer sex is Abstinence (no sex), Be faithful (one partner only) and Condoms (always use a condom).
+The ‘ABC’ of safer sex is Abstinence (no sex), Be faithful (1 partner only) and Condoms (always use a condom).

 2-9 Are condoms adequate for contraception?

 Condoms are very effective contraception if used correctly every time a person has sex.
 Most people are inconsistent with condom use or don’t use condoms properly.
 This reduces the effectiveness of the condom for contraception.
 Therefore some other form of contraception should be used as well.
 Progesterone injections (e.g. Petogen 3-monthly or Nur-Isterate 2-monthly), contraceptive rod (Implanon) and intra-uterine devices (e.g. Mirena)are good options.
 Some medication taken by people living with HIV may interfere with oral contraceptives (the pill).
 The choice of contraception should be individualised.

 Any HIV-infected woman planning to fall pregnant should get advice from an HIV clinic.